Aussie Sport - Australias Very Own Footy

-Here Essendons Gary Moorcroft jumps over his height to stand on the shoulders of Western Bulldogs opponent Brad Johnson to claim Mark Of The Year for 2001.
+In the photo above Essendons Gary Moorcroft jumps over his own height to stand on the shoulders of Western Bulldogs opponent Brad Johnson to claim Mark Of The Year for 2001.

 Based partly on an Indigenous Aboriginal game called Marn Grook Aussie Rules was devised by Thomas Wills and his associates around 1857 in Victoria.
 Thomas had been educated in England where he played the developing game of Rugby (Union) but had grown up in the Western District of Victoria where he watched, and possibly played, the Indigenous game.
 Coming home from England he declared to his friends that they should create a game "we can call our own".

 The group of four then organised the first game of Australian Rules Football in 1858 between two colleges in Victoria - Melbourne Grammer School and Scotch College - and soon after the first two registered football clubs in the world were established - Melbourne Football Club in 1858 and Geelong Football Club in 1859.